sebsciarra/HugoWebsite/content/technical_content/MLE_EM_algorithms/index.md

 ## Creating a Likelihood Distribution to Find the Maximum Likelihood Estimate

 Figure \ref{fig:likelihood-dist} shows the likelihood distribution of for all values of $\theta \in \[0, 1\]$.
 By plotting the likelihoods, the parameter value that most likely produced the data or the *maximum likelihood estimate* can be identified.
 The maximum likelihood estimate of $\theta$ in this example is .70, which is emboldened on the x-axis and its likelihood indicated by the height of the vertical bar.
+The R code block below (lines <a href="#82">82--126</a>) plots computes the likelihood values for all $\theta \in \[0, 1\]$.

 ```r